-- 1. If the Customer/Developer will be digging within the Public Right of Way, VGS will require the Customer/Developer to place a deposit with VGS of \$4.00 (four) dollars per foot of disturbance.
+- 1. Customer digs within the public Right of Way requires approved by the VGS VP of Operations.
+VGS will also require the Customer/Developer to place a deposit with VGS of \$4.00 (four) dollars per foot of disturbance.
 This deposit will be held until the cleanup of the project has been approved by the Owner of the Public Right of Way.
 Upon approval, the deposit will be returned to the Customer/Developer.
 If the Customer/Developer cleanup fails to get the approval of the Owner, VGS will use the deposit monies and provide the cleanup services to the satisfaction of the Owner. - 2.
 Below is a list of qualified excavation contractors.
 If the Customer/Developer uses one of these contractors, the deposit requirement outlined above will be waived.

-Contractor Contact Person Phone HDD
+CONTRACTOR CONTACT PERSON PHONE HDD

 ECI Tom Loyer (802) 863-6389 HDD

 Ryan J. Ryan Jordan (802) 309-8091 HDD

-NEU Ernie Pyle (207) 353-1636 HDD
+Epyle Companies LLC Ernie Pyle (315) 638-8800 HDD

-Dirt Tech Tim Cole (802) 434-6640 No
+Dirt Tech Tim Cole (802) 399-2068 No

-Island Excavating Desiree Blanchard (802) 372-4473 No
+Island Excavating nd Excavating Desiree Blanchard No